Yury Dud: Early career

-In September 2019, Dud was awarded GQ Russia's Person of the Year prize in the Face From the Screen category.
-In his speech at the ceremony, he urged his colleagues to break the silence over police brutality, corruption, and election rigging.
+In September 2019, Dud was awarded GQ Russias Person of the Year prize in the Face From the Screen category.
+In his speech at the ceremony, he urged his colleagues to break the silence around police brutality, corruption, and election rigging.
 The next day, the Kremlin's spokesman, Dmitry Peskov, told media that he does not advise for those words to be projected onto the whole of society.

 By 2021, Dud became the most popular Russian blogger.
 In his article "D — Dud" ("Д — Дудь") as part of his "Words of Russia" project ("Слова России"), Yury Saprykin wrote that Dud became a voice of the new generation in his country.
-In his interviews he openly speaks with guests on topics that are unimaginable to state media.
-Saprykin stated that he thinks that Dud with his work reinvents recent Russian history showing it as it is, clear of state propaganda.
-By November 2021, the channel had more almost 10 million subscribers and his 2020 documentary "How the World's IT Capital Works" had received over 40 million views.
-Forbes estimated Dud's annual income in 2021 to be $1.8 million dollars.
+In his interviews, he openly speaks with guests on topics that are not represented in state media.
+Saprykin stated that Dud, through his work, reinvents recent Russian history and presents it without state propaganda.
+By November 2021, the channel had more almost 10 million subscribers and his 2020 documentary How the World's IT Capital Works had received over 40 million views.
+Forbes estimated Dud's annual income in 2021 to be $1.8 million.